Startek (NYSE:SRT) Receives New Coverage from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Startek (NYSE:SRT – Free Report) in a research report released on Monday morning.
-The brokerage issued a buy rating on the business services provider’s stock.
+StockNews.com assumed coverage on shares of Startek (NYSE:SRT – Free Report) in a research note published on Tuesday morning.
+The firm issued a buy rating on the business services provider’s stock.

-A number of other analysts also recently weighed in on SRT.
-TheStreet downgraded Startek from a c- rating to a d+ rating in a research report on Friday, December 1st.
-B. Riley downgraded Startek from a buy rating to a neutral rating in a research report on Tuesday, October 10th.
-Finally, Barrington Research downgraded Startek from an outperform rating to a market perform rating in a research report on Tuesday, October 10th.
+SRT has been the subject of several other reports.
+Barrington Research lowered Startek from an outperform rating to a market perform rating in a research report on Tuesday, October 10th.
+B. Riley lowered Startek from a buy rating to a neutral rating in a report on Tuesday, October 10th.
+Finally, TheStreet lowered Startek from a c- rating to a d+ rating in a report on Friday, December 1st.

-Startek (NYSE:SRT – Get Free Report) last released its earnings results on Thursday, November 9th.
-The business services provider reported $0.28 earnings per share for the quarter, beating analysts’ consensus estimates of $0.11 by $0.17.
-The firm had revenue of $93.63 million during the quarter, compared to the consensus estimate of $94.55 million.
+Startek (NYSE:SRT – Get Free Report) last announced its earnings results on Thursday, November 9th.
+The business services provider reported $0.28 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.11 by $0.17.
 Startek had a positive return on equity of 12.22% and a negative net margin of 5.81%.
-On average, equities analysts forecast that Startek will post 0.43 EPS for the current year.
+The firm had revenue of $93.63 million during the quarter, compared to analyst estimates of $94.55 million.
+Equities research analysts anticipate that Startek will post 0.43 EPS for the current year.

 Institutional Trading of Startek